 -- William Blake

 Now we wait for the bots.
 One additional piece of advice for monitoring keywords in Google is to use Google Alerts.
 If you follow the latest advice on Googling your own name regularly, you could set up an Alert to do it for you.
 If you do use an Alert I recommend you use quotation marks to reduce false positives.
-Personal branding is all the rage, don't cha know.
+Personal branding has become more and more important.